sindre-frisvold-git/redis-docs/docs/guide/tracing.md

 # Performance and errors monitoring

-You can monitor performance and errors using [distributed tracing](https://docs.uptrace.dev/guide/tracing.html).
+You can monitor Redis performance and errors using [distributed tracing](https://docs.uptrace.dev/guide/tracing.html).
 Tracing allows you to see how a request progresses through different services and systems, timings of every operation, any logs and errors as they occur.